FiruzAhamed/Firuz/README.md

 # firuz.github.io
-I am a Post-Doctoral Fellow at SMARTS Center at Asian Institute of Technology
+I am a Post-Doctoral Fellow at the SMARTS Center at the Asian Institute of Technology